 Continuous learning and improving care

-• The registered manager used a variety of method to assess, monitor and improve the quality of the service provided.
-We saw they used audits, feedback from people, their relatives, staff and healthcare professionals to identify areas for improvement.
-Where improvements could be made, the registered manager consulted people who used the service, so they were involved in shaping how the service developed.
+• The registered manager used a variety of method to assess, monitor and improve the quality of the service vided.
+We saw they used audits, feedback from people, their relatives and staff to identify areas for provement. r